Teenpower/Fullpower Facilitator and Instructor Training

 Core Skills Training (CST) Description

-One important piece of the certification process is our intensive, six-day Core Program Training (CPT).
-CPT is a required step on the path to becoming a Certified Instructor.
-Like all our programs at every level, CPT is experiential, success-based, and individually adapted for each Candidate.
+One important piece of the certification process is our intensive, six-day Core Skills Training (CST).
+CPS is a required step on the path to becoming a Certified Instructor.
+Like all our programs at every level, CST is experiential, success-based, and individually adapted for each Candidate.
 Candidates have extensive, supported practice opportunities to build both practical and theoretical skills in the following areas:

 - ‘People Safety’ Skills appropriate for children and/or teens and adults, including boundary setting, verbal skills, stranger safety, and physical self-defense.